-The Nomination and Remuneration Committee has the responsibility to assess the appropriateness of the nature and amount of emoluments for non-executive directors with reference to performance, relevant comparative remuneration and independent expert advice with the objective of retaining a high-quality board to ensure maximum stakeholder benefit.
+The Board assesses the appropriateness of the nature and amount of emoluments for non-executive directors with reference to performance, relevant comparative remuneration and independent expert advice with the objective of retaining a high-quality board to ensure maximum stakeholder benefit.
 The non-executive directors receive fees in arrears and do not receive bonus payments.

-ASX Listing rules requires that the aggregate non-executive directors' remuneration shall be determined periodically by a general meeting.
+ASX Listing rules require that the aggregate non-executive directors' remuneration shall be determined periodically by a general meeting.
 The most recent such determination was at the Annual General Meeting held on 16 January 2017, where the shareholders approved a maximum aggregate remuneration of \$300,000.
 No amendments have been made to the available Non-Executive director remuneration pool since that date.

-The Nomination and Remuneration Committee has the responsibility to assess the appropriateness of the nature and amount of emoluments for the Executives on a periodic basis by reference to relevant employment market conditions with an overall objective of ensuring maximum stakeholder benefit from the retention of a high-quality executive.
+The Board also assesses the appropriateness of the nature and amount of emoluments for the Executives on a periodic basis by reference to relevant employment market conditions with an overall objective of ensuring maximum stakeholder benefit from the retention of a high-quality executive.

-The Nomination and Remuneration Committee has the responsibility to review the appropriateness of the nature and amount of emoluments for Senior Executives as recommended by the Chief Executive Officer (CEO).
+The Board has responsibility to review the appropriateness of the nature and amount of emoluments for Senior Executives as recommended by the Chief Executive Officer (CEO).
 These recommendations are made by the CEO on a periodic basis by reference to relevant employment market conditions with an overall objective of ensuring maximum stakeholder benefit from the retention of a high-quality team.

 For directors and staff, the consolidated entity provides a remuneration package that consists of cash and equity-based remuneration.
-The contracts for services between the consolidated entity and specified directors and executives are on a continuing basis and the terms of which are not expected to change.
+The contracts for services between the consolidated entity and specified directors are on a continuing basis and the terms of which are not expected to change.
+A contract for services between the consolidated entity and the Chief Operating Officer (COO) was put in place following the end of the year.

-The Executive Officers and other employees are all employed under various forms of agreement that can be terminated with notice by either side.
-These agreements, which do not specify fixed periods of employment (excluding the CEO agreement which specifies as fixed term), can be terminated by either party with a notice period of four weeks.
+The consolidated entity uses various forms of employment agreement, all of which can be terminated with notice by either party.
+These agreements, which do not specify fixed periods of employment (excluding the COO agreement which specifies a fixed term), can unless otherwise specified be terminated by either party with a notice period of four weeks.
 Termination payments comprise the base salary payment for the duration of the applicable notice period, plus any statutory entitlements owing, such as outstanding annual and long service leave entitlements and superannuation contributions.